crankbird/pinyin2australian/README.md

 # pinyin2australian English Approximation Pinyin Converter
-My attempt at turning pinyin into something that I can read directily on an autocue and not be horribly wrong
+My attempt at turning pinyin into something that I can read directly on an autocue and not be horribly wrong by doing stuff like saying kwing when you read qing.

 ## Overview

 This project implements a converter that transforms standard Mandarin Pinyin into a New Australian English Approximation format.
-The converter applies a comprehensive set of conversion rules to provide a phonetic transcription that aims to be intuitive for learners of Mandarin.
+The converter applies a comprehensive set of conversion rules to provide a phonetic transcription that aims to be intuitive for Mandarin learners.

 ## Features